Every thumbnail should have an image, huh? Let's add it!

 component tells our algorithm which is the maximum width at which the image is rendered on the screen.
 In this way React Bricks will create the biggest image at 2x this image size (for retina display).

-The Image component has other props that we didn't see here.
-I suggest that you read the documentation for it.
+component has other props that we can't see here.
+I suggest that you read the full documentation for it.